Skills Intelligence

 For CHROs and talent leaders assessing where to begin, the practical answer is simpler than most transformation roadmaps suggest: start with the data you already have.

-The richest starting point is often the existing HR tech ecosystem, performance records, LMS completions, certifications, project data, run through AI inference without requiring any new employee action.
+The richest starting point is often the existing HR tech ecosystem, performance records, LMS completions, certifications, project and task data, run through AI inference without requiring any new employee action.
 No surveys, no self-assessments to launch, no change management campaign before you see any value.

 I cannot wait for my employees to act, that's a huge change management exercise.
 Without reaching out to employees at all, using the available data within my HR ecosystem, performance data, learning data, certification data, work data, if you can quickly infer insights around skills and capabilities from that data, that's the quickest way to start relying on data rather than intuition.